backupbrew/switchbrew/Capture services.md

 zeroes.
 Then, an HMAC-SHA256 is computed over the entire JPEG using a hardcoded secret key. if (memcmp(calculated\_hmac, stored\_hmac, 0x10) == 0), the screenshot is valid, else 0xA3ACE is returned.

+## Videos

+[4.0.0](4.0.0.md "wikilink") includes video playback etc support in Album via mp4.
+These include a JPEG thumbnail, which is presumably used for video "validation".